llafuente/flang/readme.md

 It will report only lexer error mostly: "expected &lt;something&gt;"

+## typesystem

+Fill the gaps in the AST.
+Mostly implicit casting.

 ## codegen

-Get the AST and generate code with `LLVM-C`
+From the AST generate code with `LLVM-C`